-I was raised in an abusive household.
+I was raised in a chaotic household.
 My mother was physically and emotionally abusive.
 It was confusing for me to feel like I had a mother who would do anything for her family and then, within seconds, watch her unpredictably fly into a rage lasting several days.
 From a young child’s perspective, it was terrifying.

 The Essence of Abuse